 - Finally, I also used vanilla from our sponsor, Adams Extract and Spices, in this recipe.

 I hope you all are enjoying #ChristmasCookies week as much as I am.
 A few reminders.
 The hashtag is searchable on social media, in case you missed any recipes this week.
-Secondly, you can enter the giveaway for one of four prizes in the Rafflecopter below the recipe.
+The Rafflecopter to enter the prizes was removed after the giveaway had ended.
 Finally, check out some of the other Christmas Cookie recipes my friends are sharing today:

 - Candy Cane Cookies by Blogghetti